ScooloV/bbpedia/docs/core_rules.md

 this player to attempt to catch the ball if it bounces into a square within their Tackle Zone.

-Additionally, this player may apply a +1 modifierr to any attempt to
+Additionally, this player may apply a +1 modifier to any attempt to

 catch an accurate pass if they occupy the target square.